 Yan Hui replied in a hurry: “Please don’t.
 There was some charcoal ash that fell into the pot and stained the rice.
 It would be a waste if I threw it away so I ate it.”

 Confucius sighed and told his disciples: “People should trust what they see.
 But even what the eyes actually see is not necessarily the truth.
-People trust with their hearts, but even the heart is sometimes not reliable.
+People trust their hearts, but even the heart is sometimes not reliable.
 You should remember that truly understanding a person is never easy!”

 The incident of “Yan Hui stealing food” almost caused Confucius to misunderstand his favorite student.
 After that, he understood the truth that “seeing is not necessarily believing.”
 Even a sage could misjudge and doubt his most trusted disciple, not to mention ordinary people.
 Fortunately, he knew how to wisely understand the truth and finally resolved the misunderstanding.